storlak/URL-shortener/README.md

-# URL SHORTENER README FILE
+# URL SHORTENER ReadMe FILE
 URL Shortener is a simple program written in Python to shorten long URLs.
 It features a user-friendly interface built using Tkinter library.
 URLs are shortened using the pyshorteners library with the tinyurl service.
+New URL's are valid lifetime and do not expire.

 ## CONTENTS
 1. [How to Use](#how-to-use)